customized dental bridges provide an ideal tooth replacement option

 When the dental bridge is ready, the dentist will first check that it fits properly before permanently bonding it in place to either your abutment teeth or dental implants.
 Once in place, you can immediately enjoy better health and restored confidence.

 If have consecutive tooth loss and are looking for a good solution to replacing your missing teeth, we invite you to meet with one of our dentists about a customized dental bridge.
-We offer two convenient locations in either downtown Denver or Lone Tree, CO.
+We offer two convenient locations in either downtown Denver, CO.
 You can contact us online or call (303) 534-2626 to schedule your consult.